miklevin/MikeLev.in/_posts/2024-09-23-nix-pip-install-dotenv.md

 ### Interesting Aspects of the Code

 1. **Modular Imports with Wildcards**:
    The line `from fasthtml.common import *` imports everything from the `fasthtml.common` module.
 While this can be convenient, it can also introduce potential conflicts if there are overlapping names in the module.
-It's generally better practice to import only what's needed to avoid ambiguity.
+It's okay in this case because of what Jeremy says.

 2. **Environment Variable Handling with `dotenv`**:
    The use of `dotenv` to manage environment variables is a neat way to load sensitive data from a `.env` file.
 The `load_dotenv()` function is called multiple times to ensure the latest environment variables are loaded after the secret is updated.